M61ss/Linux/ROS/Commands.md

 It keeps running showing data published on that topic as soon as data are entered.

-### Learn details about a specific msg
+### Knowing structure of input

-If we want to learn what structure of data the message expects and some other details:
+If we want to learn what structure of data the message (input) expects and some other details:

 ```shell
 ros2 interface show <msg_type>